syncfusion-content/wpf-docs/wpf/SfDiagram/Gridlines.md

 Snap to Grid

-The snap-to-grid feature allows diagram objects to snap to the nearest intersection of gridlines when being dragged or resized.
+The snap-to-grid feature allows Diagram objects to snap to the nearest intersection of gridlines when being dragged or resized.
 This feature enables easier alignment during layout or design.